What a week last week was!

-One of the most common negative emotions I encounter when counselling/coaching people is “worry”.
+It is one of the most common negative emotions I encounter when counselling/coaching people.

 I often hear people say “I am a real worrier”.